 Jeff Kunins who is the group program manager for interpersonal interaction in Windows Live stated in the blog entry that individuals utilize Messenger for 163 billion minutes consistently, which is around 9.4 percent of the time users spend on the Internet around the world.

-“More than 40% of our users sign in each day (more than 130 million daily users) [and] every day, those users share over 1.5 billion conversations and send more than 9 billion messages,” Kunins added.
+He also included that over 40% of the clients sign in every day (more than 130 million day by day users) and consistently, those clients share more than 1.5 billion discussions and send more than 9 billion messages.

-For instance, 65 percent of all Internet users in Brazil use Live Messenger.
-In Canada, meanwhile, 48 percent of Internet users use it, while only 39 percent in the U.K. do so.
+For example, 65 percent of the people who use the Internet in Brazil utilize Live Messenger.
+Also, in Canada, 48 percent of Internet users utilize it, while just 39 percent in the United Kingdom do so.

-“At peak times, that drives more than 40 million ‘simultaneous online connections,’ the number of people signed in at the same time,” Kunins said in the post.
+“At top circumstances, that supports more than 40 million ‘synchronous online connections,’ the quanlity of individuals marked in the meantime,” Kunins said in the post.

-Microsoft has been promoting its Windows Live properties, including Live Messenger, for several years with mixed success.
-Although its usage numbers continue to climb, the Live initiative itself is still a money loser, the company admitted last summer.
+Microsoft has been advancing its Windows Live properties, including Live Messenger, for quite a while with mixed success.
+Despite the fact that its user numbers keep on climbing, the Live activity itself is as yet a cash failure; the organization admitted the previous summer.

 In any case, Microsoft seems relentless in its yearning to move Live into the dark, however, it’s up to this point been insufficient on details regarding the public.

 Kunins’ also said in the post that Messenger is one of the biggest scale communication and sharing services all over the world.
 He also added that they are contemplating the advancement of their role as a social application.